The-Design-Hammock/SEM-Monks-Article-Content/what-do-the-major-search-engines-look-for.md

 ---
 title: What do the major search engines look for?
-description: Learn why search engines are important and how they help you generate revenue and attract new customers
+description: Learn why search engines are important and how they help you generate revenue and attract new customers and monetization
 tags:
+  - "search engines"
+  - monetization
   - seo
   - serp
   - keywords